mysociety/alaveteli/doc/manual/installing/index.md

 ## Before you start

-This is important: you need to decide if you installing Alaveteli for [development]({{ site.baseurl }}glossary/#development) or [production]({{ site.baseurl }}glossary/#production).
+This is important: you need to decide if you are installing Alaveteli for [development]({{ site.baseurl }}glossary/#development) or [production]({{ site.baseurl }}glossary/#production).